 The standard probationary period for promotion from associate professor to professor is five years.
-In the sixth year of service at rank, the candidate may apply for promotion from associate professor to professor.
-Early promotion may be considered once excellence is established in all work-related categories beyond the record considered for promotion to associate professor.
-Generally, eligibility for early promotion may be granted in the fifth year in rank.
+In the fifth (or later) year of service at rank, the candidate may apply for promotion from associate professor to professor, with an approved promotion effective at the beginning of the following academic year.
+In exceptional cases, it is possible for an individual with qualifications far exceeding school guidelines to receive consideration for early promotion.
+Generally, eligibility for early promotion may be granted prior to the fifth year in rank.